The 5 Phases of Project Management

 3. Project communications staff that will be responsible for conveying information at every stage.

 2.7.
-Risk management plan
+Risk Management plan

 The idea here is to identify possible risks and set actions to be taken.
 The main flow of Project Risk Management includes the following processes:

-• Risk identification
+• Risk identification.

-• Qualitative and quantitative risk analysis
+• Qualitative and quantitative risk analysis.

-• Planning risk responses
+• Planning risk responses.

-• Implementing risk responses
+• Implementing risk responses.

-• Monitoring risks
+• Monitoring risks.

 Unrealistic time, lack of committed resources or insufficient cost estimate are examples of common risks that could be associated with the example mentioned before: choosing a new service desk software; as well as other types of projects.

-3. Launch or execution
+3. Launch or project execution phase

 The project execution phase is where all the activities defined in the previous phase are now carried out.
 The project team, supported by the project stakeholders, will start performing the tasks planned.